111 West 57th Street: Completion

 The building's concrete form topped out during April 2019, and the steel reached the top of the parapet that October.
 Despite an unfavorable luxury real estate market, the building's 7,175 sqft penthouse entered contract in mid-2019 for "close to" its asking price of $58 million, making it one of the most expensive New York condo sales of 2019.
 In August 2019, the developers hired Newmark Group to find tenants for the building's 50,000 sqft of retail space on the building's first four floors and basement.
 One month later, JDS asked lenders for a $1.1 billion loan to replace AIG's $725 million in construction debt.
 In 2020, Steinway Hall's landmarked rotunda was restored by John Canning Studios, which mitigated water damage, repaired the ceiling and entablatures, and cleaned the walls and metalwork.
 The facade and roof of the hall were also restored.
-That April, the first sale for a unit in Steinway Hall was finalized.
-However, construction slowed considerably in early 2020 due to the COVID-19 pandemic in New York City.
-This caused the project to fall into danger of missing key construction deadlines and a corresponding decline in sales, and thus face the possibility of having to repay outstanding debt.
-Despite a general decrease in real estate activity due to the pandemic, there were several multi-million-dollar sales at 111 West 57th Street during mid-2020, and a penthouse went into contract for $50 million that December.
+The building's condominium offering became effective in February 2020 after 15% of the units had been sold, and the first sale for a unit in Steinway Hall was finalized that April.